xyz6269/spring-user-registration-demo/README.md

 However, this is not a finished project, so for now i'm labeling it as a WIP-project, because I'll be using this demo-form application to extend the functionality of the backend.

+## Roadmap

+- [ ] Implement JWT-authentication as confirmation of registration
+- [ ] Optimize error-handling by implementing constants for error-messages
+- [ ] create an engine for templating emails

 ## Reference Documentation

 - [MailDev](https://github.com/maildev/maildev)